luizcamargo99/Spotboard/README.md

 ## 🚀 About this project

-In order to control Spotify from an account.
-With features like pausing music, switching to the next song, and even changing the time of the song and updating on the device that's playing.
-All this consuming the API of Spotify itself.

 Software connected to Spotify API to generate Billboard-like Hot 100 list of a user's most listened songs.

 ## 🧑🏻‍💻 Technologies